COBASE: A new copula-based shuffling method for ensemble weather forecast postprocessing: Methods

 The main properties of the empirical copula-based approaches described here are summarized in Table~\ref{tab:comparison_methods_flipped}.
-As emphasized in the table, the main limitations of these approaches are as follows. \begin{itemize}[noitemsep] \item[(a)] The necessity for extensive historical data to more accurately illustrate the dependence influences both the Schaake Shuffle and Sim Schaake. \item[(b)] The requirement for extensive historical raw forecasts is crucial for the similarity criterion, impacting Sim Schaake. \item[(c)] The requirement that the sample size of the corrected forecasts ($N$) must equal the number of ensemble members ($M$), imposes a significant limitation on the applicability of ECC. \end{itemize} Although these limitations might seem less relevant in an operational context, they may have a significant impact in practice.
-An example is Case Study~1 in Austria, where the post-processing of the operational system C-LAEF could not be performed due to the lack of historical raw forecasts and historical observations.
+As emphasized in the table, the main limitations of these approaches are as follows. \ep{ \begin{itemize}[noitemsep] \item[(a)] The direct reliance on past observations as dependence templates for reconstructing multivariate dependence, which affects both the Schaake Shuffle and Sim Schaake.
+This restricts the reconstructed dependence to patterns directly observed in the historical record and implicitly assumes that suitable historical analogues exist for the current forecast situation. \item[(b)] The additional requirement of historical raw forecasts and a sufficiently large pool of past observations/forecasts to define a meaningful similarity criterion, which specifically impacts Sim Schaake. \item[(c)] The requirement that the sample size of the corrected forecasts ($N$) must equal the number of ensemble members ($M$), which imposes a significant limitation on the applicability of ECC. \end{itemize} } Although these limitations might seem less relevant in an operational context, they may have a significant impact in practice.
+An example is Case Study~1 in Austria, where the \ep{postprocessing} of the operational system C-LAEF could not be performed due to the lack of historical raw forecasts and historical observations.
 Furthermore, for ALADIN-LAEF, the limited ensemble size of only $17$ members posed a substantial constraint on the application of the ECC method.
 Consequently, this case study demonstrates a scenario in which the shortcomings of these methods might justify a transition to alternative approaches, such as parametric multivariate postprocessing approaches.
 We introduce these approaches in the following section after providing an overview of how multivariate forecasts are evaluated in this study.

 While the CRPS is suitable for evaluating univariate forecasts, it cannot capture dependencies across multiple variables or locations.
 For multivariate forecasts, the Energy Score (ES) \citep{gneiting2007strictly} is commonly used as a generalization of CRPS.
 For an ensemble with members $x_1, \ldots,x_M \in \mathbb{R}^d$ and observation $y \in \mathbb{R}^d$, the ES is defined as